photoprism/photoprism/README.md

 ## Trademark Guidelines ##

 PhotoPrism® is a registered trademark.
-It is important to us that [any permitted use is fair](https://photoprism.app/trademark) and meets the highest standards.
-To ensure this, we reserve the right to revoke your permission to use our brand assets at any time and for any reason.
+It is important to us that any permitted use is fair and meets the highest standards.

+Visit [photoprism.app/trademark](https://photoprism.app/trademark) to learn more.

 [wiki:classification]: https://github.com/photoprism/photoprism/wiki/Image-Classification
 [wiki:xmp]: https://github.com/photoprism/photoprism/wiki/XMP